wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.7 =
+Added an option to the widget interface to allow you to add extra CSS classes to the widget.
+[JRW]

 = 1.0.6 =
 Found a problem with some of my logic that resulted in the widget not showing up when it would otherwise be expected to.
 Fixed it.
 [JRW]